Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 **Application** environment variables are visible only in one application.

-**BUILT_IN** variables are automatically injected to selected applications by Qovery.
+**Built in** variables are automatically injected to selected applications by Qovery.

 [Read more in Levels section][docs.configuration.environment-variable#levels]